 As a leader, even if you think your team is functioning at a great level and they all seem to get along, don’t think that this isn’t happening.
 It is, but the women aren’t talking about it because they likely don’t want to fracture that perceived momentum.
 Or we’ve been well trained over decades that it is just part of our deal as a woman.

 My husband and I used to carpool and he liked to listen to Opie and Anthony on XM Radio.
 I finally realized that I had to stop listening to it because by the time I got to work I felt terrible about myself.
-I felt terrropeandchairible because of how they spoke about women.
+I felt terrible because of how they spoke about women.
 Let me say that again, I felt terrible because of how THEY spoke about women.
 There is a lot wrong with that sentence.
 They had no remorse and I felt gross, dirty, and less.
 He subsequently stopped listening to it as well, but only after I explained why I couldn’t listen to it anymore.
 We have, to tell the truth about how we are affected.

 We are not property.
 We are not yours.
 We are human beings.
 We are not things.